csy1983/node-watchtower/README.md

 A docker image updater inspired by [v2tec/watchtower](https://github.com/v2tec/watchtower), implemented by Node.js.

 ## Features
-- Check if the image of the running container is updated periodically.
+- Periodically check if the image of each running container is updated.
 - You decide whether to apply the updated image or not.
 - Fall back to previous working version if the updated container is failed to start.
 - Load local image from a gzipped tarball file or from a Readable stream.